dm3-org/dm3-spec/docs/specification/message-transport/mtp-registry.md

 * **Public Encryption Key:** Key used to encrypt a message.
 As default, the algorithm **x25519-chacha20-poly1305** is used.
 If needed (e.g., for compatibility reasons with an integrated protocol), a different encryption can be specified in the Mutable Profile Extension (see below).
 Nevertheless, to use the default encryption is highly recommended.
 * **Delivery Service List:** List with at least one delivery service' ENS name.

-The user profile MAY contain (optional) a

-* **Mutable Profile Extension URL:** a URL pointing to a JSON file containing additional profile information (e.g., spam filter settings, special encryption requirements).
-It is possible to change this information without sending an Ethereum transaction.
-This optional information must be considered every time a message is sent.
-If it is not set, defaults are used.

 **DEFINITION:** UserProfile

 ```JavaScript